flatpak/flatpak-docs/docs/extension.rst

 manifest.

 ``.Debug, .Locale, .Sources`` extensions created by Flatpak builder do not need to be specified manually.
-These are automaitcally created and loaded if installed.
+These are automatically created and loaded if installed.

-Note that, ``.Locale`` extensions are by default only partially installed (only for the configued languages) by Flatpak.
+Note that, ``.Locale`` extensions are by default only partially installed (only for the configured languages) by Flatpak.
 To install the full locale extension ``flatpak update --subpath= $FLATPAK_ID.Locale`` can be used.